Roeefl/use-dynamic-svg-import/README.md

 # use-dynamic-svg-import

-A small react hook to allow dynamically importing SVG files directly into jsx/tsx files\
+A small react hook to allow dynamically importing SVG files directly into jsx/tsx file Meant to use with vite.

 # credits